 Weight loss surgery in Virginia

-Weight loss surgery (bariatric surgery), is not a cosmetic procedure.
+Weight loss surgery, also known as bariatric surgery, is not a cosmetic procedure.
 It's an educated surgical decision to improve your health and lifespan.
 HCA Virginia offers this surgery as a treatment for obese patients who are dedicated to getting healthier but need an alternative to medication and lifestyle changes to improve their overall health.
 Here, our patients see their lives transformed, with marked improvements in their health and quality of life.

-For more information about our bariatric services or for help finding a doctor, call our free, 24/7 Consult-A-Nurse line.
+For more information about our bariatric services or for help finding a bariatric surgeon, call our free, 24/7 Consult-A-Nurse® line.

 What is bariatric surgery?